“Building Healthy Communities”

 The following must be included in the proposal:

-● Full contact information for corresponding presenter (address, phone, affiliation, and email) and brief bio for each presenter.
+● Full contact information for each author (address, phone, affiliation, and email).

 ● Presentation title (short, descriptive).